robclewley/robclewley.github.io/_posts/2016-02-28-presenting-complex-math-models-to-a-general-audience.md

 In 2011, I proudly developed and taught a new graduate course at Georgia State University named
-["Introduction to Modeling for the Life Sciences"] (http://www.ni.gsu.edu/~rclewley/Teaching/IntroToModeling/NEUR8390.html).
+["Introduction to Modeling for the Life Sciences"](http://www.ni.gsu.edu/~rclewley/Teaching/IntroToModeling/NEUR8390.html).
 I took a bunch of students from six different academic departments and threw them into the deep end of studying the application of mathematical modeling in the life sciences.
 And I don't mean the typical basic stuff you usually show newbies like elementary statistics,